Concept (need and benefits)

-Car manufacturing, man-made fibres, paints, varnishes, paper, inks, glass, polyurethane, metal laminates, lubricants and additives, resins and pigments; also from the solvent transportation and distribution sector, pharmaceutical and laboratory industries, printing processes and graphic arts, chemical industries in general, etc.
+Throughout industry, there is a wide range of applications for solvents.
+The most important are the following: car manufacturing, synthetic fibers, paints, varnishes, paper, inks, glass, polyurethane, metal laminates, lubricants and additives, resins and pigments; as well as in the transport and solvent distribution sector, pharmaceutical industry, laboratories, printing processes and graphic arts and chemical industries in general, among many others.

 The most commonly used organic solvents are aliphatic hydrocarbons (e.g. pentane, hexane, and heptane), alicyclic hydrocarbons (e.g. cyclohexane and methylcyclohexane), aromatic hydrocarbons (e.g. benzene, toluene, xylene, ethylbenzene and styrene), halogenated hydrocarbons (e.g. methylene chloride, chloroform, trichlorethylene, carbon tetrachloride, 1,2-dichloroethane, freons and 1,1,1-trichloroethane), alcohols (e.g. methanol, ethanol, i-propanol and butanol), glycols (e.g. ethylene glycol and diethylene glycol), ethers (e.g. 2-methoxyethanol and butoxyethanol), esters (e.g. methyl acetate, ethyl acetate, i-propyl acetate and methyl methacrylate), ketones (e.g. acetone , butanone-2, hexanone-2 and cyclohexanone) and others, such as nitroparaffins and carbon disulfide.